ntgovernment/design-tokens-territoryservices/GETTING-STARTED.md

-# 🎯 INSTRUCTIONS: Creating Your First NT.GOV.AU Bootstrap Theme
+# 🎯 INSTRUCTIONS: Creating Your First Territory Services Bootstrap Theme

 ## ✅ What We've Created

-Your project now has the complete structure for creating a Bootstrap theme from NT.GOV.AU design tokens:
+Your project now has the complete structure for creating a Bootstrap theme from Territory Services design tokens:

 ```
 design-tokens-territoryservices/